-The second source in the low-resolution configurations is the north-eastern North Atlantic, where erroneous downwelling associated with an-typically anomalously deep MLD (Danabasoglu et al., 2014, their Fig. 13) communicates biased surface conditions into deeper layers.
+The second source in the low-resolution configurations is the north-eastern North Atlantic, where erroneous downwelling associated with typically anomalously deep MLD (Danabasoglu et al., 2014, their Fig. 13) communicates biased surface conditions into deeper layers.
 The signal then further propagates along isopycnal layers with the sub-polar gyre circulation into the deep Atlantic around 1000 m.
-This source of the deep ocean biases is largely diminished in the higher resolution configurations, which better simulate the separation of the Gulf Stream and the North Atlantic Current; and, in fact, we could ascribe the improvement in the deep ocean to smaller SST biases over ocean regions that are in contact with the deeper layers around 1000 m.
+This source of the deep ocean biases is largely diminished in the higher resolution configurations, which better simulate the separation of the Gulf Stream and the North Atlantic Current; and, in fact, we could ascribe 35 the improvement in the deep ocean to smaller SST biases over ocean regions that are in contact with the deeper layers around 1000 m.

 In the Southern Ocean, there is a third source of deep ocean warming that is related to a displacement of isopycnals, which are locally too steep on the coarse meshes with active default eddy parameterization.
-Thus, outcropping often happens too far to the north compared to observations.
-Explicitly resolved eddies, so that denser water masses will be in contact with atmospheric conditions (fluxes) that are usually in contact with lighter waters, which can impact water mass transformation.
+Thus, outcropping often happens too far

-- 10 Compared to parameterized eddies (with the default GM coefficient), explicitly resolved eddies in the prototype simulations tend to flatten the isopycnals stronger, which reduces sub-surface biases as well as their surface representations locally, e.g. to the West of Cape Agulhas and in the Brazil-Malvinas Confluence region.
-It-Since we were using a default GM coefficient for all simulations, it can be argued that a regional tuning of GM with a horizontally varying coefficient (Visbeck et al., 1997; Danabasoglu et al., 2012) could lead to a better simulation of the Southern Ocean in low-resolution AWI-CM configurations. - It should be mentioned that the flexibility of unstructured multi-resolution ocean meshes comes with its own challenges: 15 How best to distribute a given number of computational grid points over the globe in climate simulations?
-While in the past, more idealized approaches to the distribution of the spatial resolution had been performed at AWI (e.g. the refinement towards 0.25° along the equator in REF, or resolution increases over the whole Arctic in LR), the medium- and Moreover, high-resolution meshes follow a more objective global strategy by focusing resolution in regions of strong observed eddy - 20 variability.
-As a consequence, for example the nominally coarsest mesh, REF, features the highest resolution in the tropical Pacific Ocean among all meshes.
-Despite the fact that the resolution change in the five meshes is thus not strictly systematic over the global ocean, there is a systematic increase of spatial resolution in the North Atlantic.
-Since we only consider 100-yr simulations this study, we do not expect resolution changes in the other basins to impact the simulation of the North Atlantic and the conclusions of our study. simulations and their effective $K{\rm GM}$ could also serve as a template for the regional tuning of 25 - low-resolution simulations.
+- 5 to the north compared to observations, so that denser water masses will be in contact with atmospheric conditions (fluxes) that are usually in contact with lighter waters, which can impact water mass transformation.
+Compared to parameterized eddies (with the default GM coefficient), explicitly resolved eddies in the prototype simulations tend to flatten the isopycnals stronger, which reduces sub-surface biases as well as their surface representations locally, e.g. to the West of Cape Agulhas and in the Brazil-Malvinas Confluence region.
+Since we were using a default GM coefficient for all simulations, it can be argued that a - 10 regional tuning of GM with a horizontally varying coefficient (Visbeck et al., 1997; Danabasoglu et al., 2012) could lead to a better simulation of the Southern Ocean in low-resolution AWI-CM configurations.
+Moreover, high-resolution simulations and their effective K{GM} could also serve as a template for the regional tuning of low-resolution simulations.

 The remaining biases between $\pm 20-40^{\circ}$ N/S, seen in meridional sections along 30.5 °W through the Atlantic, show a consistent warm/cold pattern in the vertical direction.
-Griffies et al. (2015) also study surface and interior temperature bias maps and show that "where the upper portion of the gyres is cool, the deeper portion is warm".
-They conclude that mean vertical heat transport from the upper ocean into the interior ocean by the time-mean currents is too strong in their $1^{\circ}$ (and to some extent in
+Griffies et al. (2015) also study surface and interior temperature bias maps

-30 their 0.25°) configurations, or rather it is not sufficiently compensated by the upward transport from mesoscale eddies.
+- 15 and show that "where the upper portion of the gyres is cool, the deeper portion is warm".
+They conclude that mean vertical heat transport from the upper ocean into the interior ocean by the time-mean currents is too strong in their 1° (and to some extent in their 0.25°) configurations, or rather it is not sufficiently compensated by the upward transport from mesoscale eddies.
 Apparently, typical current eddy parameterizations are not sufficient to offset the downward heat transport from the mean circulation.
-This implies a possible limitation of our focus of high spatial resolution only in areas of strong eddy activity in AWI-CM-MR and -HR (mainly over the western boundary currents and in the Southern Ocean) since resolution could be important even in the gyre centers to get a realistic magnitude of vertical eddy transports.
+This implies a possible limitation of our focus of high spatial resolution only in areas of strong eddy activity in AWI-CM-MR - 20 and -HR (mainly over the western boundary currents and in the Southern Ocean) since resolution could be important even in the gyre centers to get a realistic magnitude of vertical eddy transports.